 However, there are plentiful sources online, such as NastyZ28.com, which has compiled together the most thorough list of Chevy engine serial numbers.
 In short, their registry contains most of the 2 or 3-digit suffixes, to vehicles as late as 1991.
 They’ve also gone ahead and sorted them for either small- or big-block V8 engines.
 To make things easier, they’ve also split these suffixes into separate pages.

 Here are some quick links to direct you to those sources.
-All you need to do is pick a page where your suffix might appear in.
+All you need to do is pick a page where your suffix might appear.
 For example, our previous example (CKX) can be found within the ‘CE – CMJ’ page, corresponding alphabetically…

 Click on any one of those menus, and you’ll find information concerning the:

-How To Find Out What Engine I Have
+How Do You Find Out What Engine You Have?

 Just to help you get in tune with grasping how to decode a Chevy engine serial number lookup result, we’ve prepared some examples.
 These are based on sample engine IDs from Chevys that we’ve pulled from the web, and let’s see what we can learn from them: